practicalli/clojurescript/reagent-projects/tic-tac-toe/index.md

 # Reagent Projects: Tic-tac-toe game

-The classic **tic-tac-toe** game where you have to create a line of three consecutive `X` or `0` marks on the game board before your opponent does.
+A classic **tic-tac-toe** game where you have to create a line of three consecutive `X` or `0` marks on the game board before your computer opponent does.

-## Requirements

-* Java
-* Leiningen
-* A Clojure aware editor
+The game uses ClojureScript, reagent and Scalable Vector Graphics (SVG) for the game.
+Bulma CSS framework is used to create a professionally looking web page for the game.

 ![tictactoe in ClojureScript - with reagent and Scalable Vector Graphics (SVg)](/images/reagent-tictactoe-game-example.png)

 # Example code

-The source code for this project can be found on Github at [jr0cket/tictactoe-reagent](https://github.com/jr0cket/tictactoe-reagent)
+The source code for this project can be found on Github at [practicalli/tictactoe-reagent](https://github.com/practicalli/tictactoe-reagent)

 ## Credits